 Step 1: Complete the Advanced Opportunities Participation Form

 Every student will need to have a signed form on file.
-The form should be turned in to the counselor.

 Step 2: Create an Advanced Opportunities Portal Account

 Please use your legal name as it appears in Infinite Campus when entering information.

 Step 3: Verify your Account

 Verify your account using the confirmation email that was sent to the registered email.
 If you do not receive the email immediately, check the accuracy of your email entry or your spam/junk file.

 Step 4: Request funding through the Advanced Opportunities Student Portal